PrashantMohite1/Java/Core-Java-Notes/exception handling.md

 if it not found exception - : it create a stack for a thread and start adding methods in the form of stack frames and after execution remove it one by one

 conclusion:-
-when every it found exception then it stops adding a frames in that stacks and if catch not found it throws exception it simply removes all frames from stack.
+when it found exception then it stops adding a frames in that stacks and if catch not found it throws exception it simply removes all frames from stack.

 is this is behaviour execptions in java